 Web search (using DuckDuckGo, Google or Yahoo or whatever engine you like best) your computer’s make, model name or number and “boot from USB”.
 You should hopefully find what information you need from that.

-- openSUSE does support UEFI secure boot, so disabling it is not necessary.
+openSUSE does support UEFI secure boot, so disabling this is not necessary.

-- My recommendation is to give Linux a whirl on a machine that is not your primary system and always back up your data first
+My recommendation is to give Linux a whirl on a machine that is not your primary system and always back up your data first.
+Often you might have a second laptop that is a few years old.
+Use that one.

-Not much to write here, go with the defaults and you are likely to have a good experience out of the gate.
-I do like to keep a larger swap space (sized to be at least the same amount as available RAM memory) but everything else is just fine.
+I prefer a slightly larger swap space (sized to be at least the same amount as available RAM memory) but everything else is just fine.

 If your machine is UEFI enabled, make sure you have a partition /boot/efi along with / (root), /home and swap.

 Typically, the defaults will be fine.